yanghengtang/tp/docs/UserGuide.md

 ## Navigating this user guide

 As this guide aims to be as comprehensive as possible, you might find the amount of information in this user guide to be overwhelming.
-Fred not, you utilise the [Table of Content](#table-of-contents) to find the information your are looking for.
+Fret not, you can utilise the [Table of Content](#table-of-contents) to find the information you are looking for.

 If you are new to MediConnect, you can head over to our [quick start](#quick-start) to learn the basics of this application.

-If you are experienced with MediConnect, you can head over to view the list of [features](#features) or view the [command summary](#command-summary) to horne your MediConnect sklls.
+If you are experienced with MediConnect, you can head over to view the list of [features](#features) or view the [command summary](#command-summary) to hone your MediConnect skills.

 return back to [Table of Contents](#table-of-contents)